Homotopy theory with bornological coarse spaces: Locally finite homology theories and coarsification

-If $E$ is a locally finite homology theory, then this transformation induces an equivalence on all objects of $\bF$. \end{prop} \proof {Let $\bDelta$ denote the usual category of the finite posets $[n]$ for $n\in \nat$.} We have a functor which sends the poset $[n]$ to the $n$-dimensional topological simplex.
+\begin{proof} {Let $\bDelta$ denote the usual category of the finite posets $[n]$ for $n$ in $\nat$.} We have a functor which sends the poset $[n]$ to the $n$-dimensional topological simplex.
 The simplex has the maximal bornology since it is compact, see Example \ref{fljwlewkiou2ori23r2323}.

-We consider the category $\TopBorn^{\mathit{simp}}$ whose objects are pairs $(X,\sigma)$ of a topological bornological space $X$ and a singular simplex $\sigma:\Delta^{n}\to X$.
+We consider the category $\TopBorn^{\simpp}$ whose objects are pairs $(X,\sigma)$ of a topological bornological space $X$ and a singular simplex $\sigma:\Delta^{n}\to X$.
 A morphism $(X,\sigma)\to (X^{\prime},\sigma^{\prime})$ is {a commutative} diagram

 where $f$ is a morphism in $\TopBorn$ and $\phi$ is induced by a morphism $[n]\to [n^{\prime}]$ in $\bDelta$.

 We have two forgetful functors

 We then define the functor